laravelio/laravel.io/readme.md

 ## Installation

-> Note that you're free to adjust the `~/Sites/laravelio` location to any new directory you want on your system.
+> Note that you're free to adjust the `~/Sites/laravelio` location to any new directory you want on your machine.

 1. Clone this repository: `git clone git@github.com:laravelio/laravel-io.git ~/Sites/laravelio`
 2. Add the `Homestead.yaml` file from below to the root of your project